andresriancho/collector/README.md

 The results to be collected (ie. CPU and memory usage) is specified using `performance_results: /tmp/*.cpu`.
 The script will copy all files matching that wildcard into the `output: ~/performance_info/` directory.

 `timeout: 1h` specifies that after one hour the `collect` tool will kill the `run_w3af.py` process and continue with the next phases.
 This parameter is optional, if not specified the `run_w3af.py` command will run until it finishes by itself.

+For an example of how the performance output of the `w3af` tool is analyzed, take a look at the [performance-analysis](https://github.com/andresriancho/performance-analysis) repository.